kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 ### String image
 The name of the container image that Kurtosis should use when creating the service's container (e.g. `my-repo/my-image:some-tag-name`).

-### String testVolumeMountpoint
+### String kurtosisVolumeMountpoint
-Kurtosis uses a Docker volume to keep track of test state, and needs to mount this volume on every container.
+Kurtosis uses a Docker volume to keep track of state, and needs to mount this volume on every container.
 Kurtosis by default tries to mount this at a location that probably won't be used, but it can't know for certain what paths won't conflict so this property can be used to tell Kurtosis a filepath that doesn't yet exist and is safe for mounting.

 ### Set\<String\> usedPorts
 The set of ports that the container will be listening on, in the format `NUM/PROTOCOL` (e.g. `80/tcp`, `9090/udp`, etc.).